IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 **Edit**: The above para was written back when I was a welfarist vegan.
 This kind of comparison doesn't go well with abolitionist veganism.

 In early 2020, I found out (for the 1st time) what actually happens in the dairy industry by watching [this](https://fb.watch/cTX_VxvCv9/){:target="_blank"} and some other videos posted by [Arvind Animal Activist](https://www.facebook.com/ArvindAnimalActivist){:target="_blank"}.
 But I was not sure if it was healthy to go vegan.
 But after watching many videos of [Erin Janus](https://www.youtube.com/c/ErinJanus){:target="_blank"} (her [DAIRY IS SCARY!](https://youtu.be/UcN7SGGoCNI){:target="_blank"} video was the final video that made me realise that I can no longer support the dairy industry) and [Earthling Ed](https://www.youtube.com/c/EarthlingEdChannel){:target="_blank"} I decided to go vegan.
 But then covid lockdown happened.
 After covid started I became a lacto-vegetarian (just like I was in childhood.) but not a vegan because of some stupid reasons (like my parents will be angry at me and won't allow etc.) which are definitely not good enough excuses to support the cruel dairy industry for another 2 years.
-On the night of 31 Dec 2021, I boarded a train to Mumbai from my hometown because, after almost 2 years, the COVID-19 lockdown was over, and my university was again open.
+I continued to drink milk for 2 years in home despite guilt.
+On the night of 31 Dec 2021, I boarded a train to Mumbai from my hometown because, after almost 2 years, the COVID-19 lockdown was over, and my university was again open offline.
 From that day, I became a vegan.
 I only informed my family more than a year after I became vegan, and as I expected, I did receive negative responses, but later on, they told me to do whatever I wanted.
 If COVID (it happened due to animal agriculture) never happened, I would have become a vegan 2 years earlier.

 Until the middle of May 2022 I was a welfarist vegan or utilitarian vegan.
 Then I found Gary L. Francione's website [abolitionistapproach.com](https://www.abolitionistapproach.com/){:target="_blank"} (especially his [Six Principles](https://www.abolitionistapproach.com/about/the-six-principles-of-the-abolitionist-approach-to-animal-rights/){:target="_blank"})  which converted me into an abolishanist vegan.